dev-id/SpoilerSeason/Readme.md

 ## Output ##
 Just looking for XML or JSON files?
 [They're in our files branch!](https://github.com/tritoch/SpoilerSeason/tree/files)

+## Errors ##
+Noticed an error?
+Check out our [Contributing file](https://github.com/tritoch/SpoilerSeason/blob/master/.github/CONTRIBUTING.md) for information on how to help!

 ## Running ##

 ### Requirements ###